4ilabs-iitg/ARLE-Hackathon-summer-2019/README.md

 # TEAM
 ARLE is an interdisciplinary project, consisting of a structured team.
 This compition is meant for creating the same.
-Allthough there will be dedicated team members for different modules the content in this compition is madatory for all to complete. folder name should be in format "w1_s2" for week 1 stage 1.
+Allthough there will be dedicated team members for different modules the content in this compition is madatory for all to complete.
+Create a github account and a private repository "arle competition 2019" and add your weekly progress. folder name should be in format "w1_s2" for week 1 stage 1.
 You have to add some proof of your work done for example screenshots, certificates, custom code or ros files.

 # Competition Structure
-create a github account and a private repository "arle competition 2019" and add your weekly progress.
 ## Week 1 :Basic Python programming and github
 #### [stage 1: Ubuntu Installation](https://hackernoon.com/installing-ubuntu-18-04-along-with-windows-10-dual-boot-installation-for-deep-learning-f4cd91b58557?fbclid=IwAR092SkheHRSPX5aEla6-tvrQ6ogqnS92AbVTzmdscbnK0xZZlnJa3EwPWk)
 #### [stage 2: git & github](https://www.youtube.com/watch?v=HVsySz-h9r4&fbclid=IwAR2FFk34aC98E2XloszIIbM0mBaLkS_nXTR28I7Cj87Wo-YqBSmVjHwrIyo)